 The San Angelo Area Foundation currently leases office space from SAAF Holdings, L.L.C. for \$64,800 a year.
-This agreement is set to expire on December 31, 2023, at which point it will be subject to renewal.
-Rental expense was \$64,800 for the years ended December 31, 2022 and 2021 and has been eliminated for report purposes.
+This agreement expired on December 31, 2023, and was subsequently renewed through December 31, 2024.
+Rental expense was \$64,800 for the years ended December 31, 2023 and 2022 and has been eliminated for report purposes.

 The Foundation leases office space to multiple third parties.
 These lease arrangements are considered operating leases to the Foundation.
-Lease income, excluding the related party rental income, was \$208,948 and \$197,696 for the years ended December 31, 2022 and 2021, respectively.
+Lease income, excluding the related party rental income, was \$214,178 and \$238,948 for the years ended December 31, 2023 and 2022, respectively.
 Rental income is included in the line item "Net investment return" in the consolidated statements of activities.
 Anticipated rental income from uncancellable leases, and from lease renewal periods reasonably certain to be exercised, due in future years are as follows: